What To Expect After A Watchman Procedure | Clear Recovery Guide

 One of the key aspects of recovery after a Watchman procedure is adhering to a prescribed medication regimen.
 Since the device blocks off a potential source of blood clots but does not eliminate all stroke risk immediately, anticoagulant or antiplatelet medications play a crucial role during healing.

-If imaging confirms proper sealing, doctors usually discontinue warfarin and switch patients to antiplatelet therapy — commonly aspirin combined with clopidogrel — for an additional six months.
-Following this phase, many patients continue on aspirin alone indefinitely.
+If imaging confirms proper sealing and no device-related clot is present, doctors may discontinue the initial anticoagulant and switch patients to antiplatelet therapy — commonly aspirin combined with clopidogrel — for several months.
+Following this phase, many patients continue on aspirin alone, though the exact long-term plan should always be directed by the treating cardiologist.

 Strict adherence to these medication schedules is critical.
 Skipping doses can increase stroke risk or cause device-related complications like thrombosis.
-Patients should communicate any side effects such as unusual bleeding or bruising promptly.
+Patients should communicate any side effects such as unusual bleeding, black stools, severe bruising, or prolonged nosebleeds promptly.

 Table: Typical Medication Timeline After Watchman Procedure